The Best Laptops for Writers 2025 (Famous Authors Choice)

 Battery

-2022: The 2022 M2 MacBook Air was released which bumped the battery life to 18 hours.
+2022 (M2 MacBook Air): The M2 MacBook Air brought even better efficiency, bumping battery life up to 18 hours.

 MacBook Air | Advertised | Tested |